mearashadowfax/GuardianVPN/README.md

 5. Run `python bot.py` script
 6. Start the bot in Telegram by searching for the bot name and clicking on the `start` button

-Note: By default, this project uses PiVPN to configure a VPN server, however, you can modify the code to add your own desired options.
+**Note: By default, this project uses PiVPN to configure a VPN server and Pi-Hole for network-wide ad-blocking.
+However, the code can be modified to include other desired options.**

+## Payment Options

-The Payment options feature enables users to purchase VPN access passes for a selected duration using their preferred payment method.
-The configuration file will be generated after payment.
-Please note that to enable payments in your bot, you will need to set up a payment provider and obtain a payment provider token.
+The payment options feature enables users to purchase VPN access passes for a selected duration using their preferred payment method.
+After payment, the configuration file will be generated.
+To enable payments in your bot, you will need to set up a payment provider and obtain a payment provider token.
 Telegram's BotFather provides instructions for setting up payments in your bot.

 ## Usage
 Once the bot is running, users can interact with it by sending commands via Telegram.
 The available commands are: